ElasticSA/elsec_dr2an/README.md

 click on "Upload from local" and select the generated file.

 For just a specific rule type run: .\gen_an_layer.sh TYPE > output.json

-### Quick start!

-Use the already generated AN layer in this repository:

-Navigate to https://mitre-attack.github.io/attack-navigator/ and chose "Open Existing Layer", In "Load from URL" paste: `https://raw.githubusercontent.com/ElasticSA/elsec_dr2an/master/last_export.json`

 ### Prerequisites